Darxo/Hardened/README.md

 - **Lookout** no longer grants 25% more vision at all times.
 It now always provides a scouting report for enemies near you, just like "Band of Poachers" origin
 - **Quartermaster** now grants 150 Storage for Ammunition (up from 100) and 100 Storage for Tools and Medicine (up from 50)
 - **Scout** no longer grants 15% more movement speed.
 It now grants 20% more movement speed while in Forests and Swamp.
 It also grants 25% Vision while on hills or mountains
+- **Surgeon** now also counts Injuries treated by Bandages for its Requirement

 ## Enemies